rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> len(sl.maximalRankings)
     7

-We notice that the first crisp *Slater* ranking is a rather good fit (+0.676), slightly better apparently than the *NetFlows* ranking (+638).
-However, there are aparently 7 such potentially optimal *Slater* rankings.
-The corresponding epistemic disjunction gives the following partial ordering (see :numref:`tutorialSlater`).
+We notice that the first *Slater* ranking is a rather good fit (+0.676), slightly better apparently than the *NetFlows* ranking (+638).
+However, there are aparently 7 such potentially optimal *Slater* rankings (see :numref:`` Line 10).
+The corresponding epistemic disjunction gives the following partial ordering.

 .. code-block:: pycon
    :linenos: